 Drug-induced lupus tends to occur in patients older than fifty years, with increased incidence among whites and no sexual predilection.
 Comparatively, SLE tends to occur in younger patients with a predilection for females.
 Slow acetylation is at increased risk of DILE, and the frequency of HLA DR-4 is increased in a subset studied with drug-induced lupus erythematosus.

-The pathophysiology of DILE is not well known.
-Theories have included reactive metabolites of medications leading to increased lupus-like antibody formation directly or indirectly via decrease T cell methylation with increased expression of LFA-1.
+The pathophysiology of DILE is unclear and different mechanisms are responsible for the induction of autoimmunity by different lupus-inducing drugs.
+Slow acetylator status, HLA-DR4, HLA-DR2, HLA-DR3 and complement factor C4 null allele are risk factors for DILETheories have included reactive metabolites of medications leading to increased lupus-like antibody formation directly or indirectly via decrease T cell methylation with increased expression of LFA-1.
 Slow acetylators with genetic deficiency of N-acetyltransferase are known to be at higher risk of drug-induced lupus erythematosus.

 A thorough physical exam should be performed.
 DILE is less likely to have visceral involvement, so exam findings such as hepatosplenomegaly, serositis manifestations of pleurisy and pericarditis, and neurologic findings are less common.